utkuturk/kind/text/experiment_details.md

 : All filler types, examples, and counts. {#tbl-fillers}

+Within the whole experiment,
+the number of preambles that may serve as a plural head was 0.53% of the total items.

 #### Judgment Task

 The second part of the experiment consisted two types of sentences: